Javadyakuza/TIP3-Docs/Deployments/External/burn.md

 - `burn`: This method will be called on the token wallet and easily burns the tokens.

 - `burnByRoot`: The `burnTokens` will be called on the token root contract, accordingly root will call the `burnByRoot` function on the token wallet and burns the tokens.

 :::

 ::: tip

-- To be able to utilize the `burnByRoot` function the `burnByRootDisabled` parameter must be set to `false` at the time of deploying the token root contract !
+To utilize the  `burnByRoot`  function, it is essential to ensure that the  `burnByRootDisabled`  parameter is set to  `false`  during the deployment of the token root contract.
+This will enable the functionality required for burning tokens.

-- Only the owner of the root can call the `burnTokens`.
+Furthermore, it is important to note that only the owner of the root contract has the authority to invoke the  `burnTokens`  function.

 :::

 <div class="transferToken">